bitovi/academy/src/technology-consulting/5-communication.md

 #### With mirroring

 When using mirroring, repeat the last 1–3 words with curiosity.
 This keeps the conversation focused and shows you’re actively listening.
-Avoid asking “What do you mean?” as it can seem confrontational — mirroring achieves the same goal in a gentler way.
+Questions like “Why?” or “What do you mean?” can come off as confrontational — mirroring achieves the same goal in a gentler way.

+- **Repeat the last 1 – 3 words:** Echo key words to show you’re listening and prompt for more details.
+- **Use a curious tone:** Show genuine interest to encourage the other person to elaborate.
+- **Practice regularly:** The more you use mirroring, the more natural it will feel in conversations.

 Here’s how this conversation can go with mirroring:

 **Client:** “You need to expose an API endpoint for the frontend to access the user data.
 The current one doesn’t provide enough information.”

-**Consultant:** “Not enough information?”
+**Consultant:** “Enough information?”

 **Client:** “Yeah, it’s missing some key fields like the user’s profile picture and account status.
 The frontend can’t properly display the user without them.”

-**Consultant:** “Can’t properly display the user?”
+**Consultant:** “Without them?”

 **Client:** “Right, without that data, the UI shows placeholders, which makes it look broken.
 We need those fields added as soon as possible.”

-**Consultant:** “Added as soon as possible?”
+**Consultant:** “As soon as possible?”

 **Client:** “Yes, our release is next week, and we need to make sure everything is working by then.”